fritzschoff/prePO/README.md

 ### web3-react

-For me, a very convenient library that has handles all use cases that this application needs.
+A very convenient library that has handles all use cases that this application needs in context of connecting to the meta mask browser extension.

 ### ethersjs